 If you have kids, you’ve probably heard of the Toniebox and Yoto audio players.
-As a mom to 3 young children, ages 6, 4, and 1, I am always looking for fun and engaging ways to keep my kids entertained.
-Which, if you have toddlers, isn’t always easy.
-I am not against screen time, but try to limit it.
+As a mom to three young children—ages 6, 4, and 18 months—I’m always looking for fun, engaging ways to keep them entertained.
+And if you have toddlers, you know that’s not always easy!
+While I’m not against screen time, I do try to limit it.
 My older two love their iPads, but I rarely give them access.
-And my typical rule is that we don’t watch TV during the day for the most part.
-Sometimes, it’s necessary, but I’d rather keep them busy and playing.
-These devices give your kids (mostly) screen-free access to their favorite characters, songs, and stories.
-If you’re debating between Tonies vs. Yoto they’re both great, but for me, there’s a clear winner.
+My general rule is no TV during the day, though sometimes it’s necessary.
+But overall, I prefer to keep them busy and playing.
+These audio devices offer (mostly) screen-free access to kids’ favorite characters, songs, and stories.
+If you’re debating between Tonies and Yoto, both are great—but there’s a clear winner in our home.
+Here’s everything you need to know about Tonies Vs. Yoto.

 Tonies Vs. Yoto Audio Player Review: There’s a Clear Winner

-I was first introduced to the Toniebox when my girls were 1 and 3.
-And after hearing great things about the Yoto, bought the original Yoto player a year later.
-And last year, I put Yoto mini players in their Easter baskets.
-So we’ve had both Yotos models and two Tonieboxes for a while now.
-The biggest difference between the two devices is that the Toniebox uses tonie characters to play music, while the Yoto uses cards.
-And the Yoto does have a small, pixelated screen that shows an image, but I’m still considering it screen free since it’s not a traditional “screen” that my kids focus on.
-The mini players are great when you’re on the go.
+I first introduced the Toniebox to my girls when they were 1 and 3.
+After hearing great things about the Yoto, I bought the original Yoto player a year later, and eventually purchased Yoto mini players as gifts for both girls.
+So we own both Yoto models and two Tonieboxes.
+The main difference between the two devices is that the Toniebox uses character figurines to play music, while the Yoto uses cards.
+The Yoto does have a small, pixelated screen that displays an image, but I still consider it screen-free since it’s not a typical screen that draws my kids’ attention.
+The mini players are especially handy for on-the-go use.

 All about the Toniebox